dbxifu/SIXSA/README.md

 # Run the demo

 The demo scripts can be run to reproduce figures from [Barret & Dupourqué (2024, A&A, in press)](https://ui.adsabs.harvard.edu/abs/2024arXiv240106061B/abstract), to get a feel of the power of SBI-NPE.
-Be sure to run this in the `sixsa` environment
+Be sure to run this in the `sixsa` environment.
+Use `conda activate sixsa` before running the code.

 ```
 python SIXSA_CODES/run_demo.py